kamipc/42_ft_printf/README.md

 - `%X` Prints a number in hexadecimal (base 16) uppercase format.
 - `%%` Prints a percent sign.

+In this project we are allowed to use libft.

 ### Final Grade

 ![image](https://github.com/user-attachments/assets/e37d5548-1bb2-4a2d-af7e-a1e5e53730a6)